 Do you want to get people talking about something you’re ding?
 Word-of-mouth is the genie in the bottle.
 How do you stimulate it?

 Here is an idea.
 Get attractive people to wear your QR Coded T-shirt.
 Or you could hand out free coffee with the QR code emblazoned on the cup.
 Or the coaster.
 Napkins.
 Whatever.

 Having a sale?
 Make the code Red and add a call to action like “TODAY ONLY!”
 Remember the old adage ‘What’s In It For Me?’
 With the ubiquity of QR Codes – you need to give a reason to make it worth bothering.

 How to Create One

 I have found a good website.
-Go to the website QRstuff.com (we are not affiliates).
+Go to the website QRstuff.com (not affiliate).
 From here you can select the type of data you want to encode.
 For example, a web page.

 Enter the URL that you want the scanner to hit.

 Select a colour from the colour picker.
 Maybe your corporate colour (unless it’s too pale).

 Then with one press, you can download the image as a png.
 Paste this into your marketing material, email message, on your car, your coffee cup, whatever campaign material you have at hand.

 A word about planning.
 Think about your target audience.
 What are they doing day-to-day?
 How can you reach them in a familiar environment that is convenient to them?
 Don’t just flog it everywhere for the sake of looking cool.
 And don’t have it interrupt your message, plastering over your core product, basking in the glory of early adoption.
 Be a bit cool about it.
 Prevalent, yet subtle, is the way to go.